Effects of Excessive Alcohol on Women’s Bodies

 One final issue is that women’s bodies have less water per pound of bodyweight than men do.
 This means that there is simply less water to distribute the drinks, leading to a far higher blood alcohol level in women.
 Even if the woman is similar height, weight, age as a man and both parties drank the same amount.
 Water will dilute the particles, and women do not have as much water available to do this.

-Effects of Alcohol on Womens Bodies
+Effects of Alcohol Abuse on Women’s Bodies

 Because their bodies do not process the consumed spirits the same way, it puts women at a far greater risk for developing related issues later on.
 This may be general risks or specific health problems.
 For example, for women the risks include increased chances of liver disease, heart disease, alcohol addiction and breast cancer.
 When both sexes drink the same, women appear to be more likely to develop problems with dependence than men.